microsoft/Olive/examples/directml/llm/README.md

 ```

 Note that the chat app is for demo purposes only and only has basic functionalities.
 It only supports argmax sampling and will simply stop working when the cache is full.

+# Supporting a New Model

+To support a new model with similar architecture to the existing LLaMA/Mistral/Phi-2 models, simply add it to the lists in `model_type_mapping.py`, as well as adding the chat template in `chat_templates.py`.
+The models in this list have all been tested with DirectML and we confirmed that they are accurate and fast, but it doesn't mean that other models won't work.
+In fact, most models that we added to the list except for the initial LLaMA, Mistral and Phi-2 models worked without changing anything in the architecture.

+# Coming Soon

+You may have noticed that we do not use the modeling files from the transformers library directly when converting models.
+This is because we found out that some of their pytorch models do not have a pattern that is able to get fused by the onnxruntime transformers optimizer, but this is only a temporary solution.
+The long-term plan is to get rid of this custom `decoder_model.py` architecture and instead consume models directly from the transformers libraries.
+In fact, many models already work with it out of the box, but some of them need changes in onnxruntime to make sure that the fusions are applied.